Development Code Updates

 - This is a City Council initiated request.

-- On February 3, 2026 City Council directed staff to develop a proposal for Longmont Development Code modifications that allows for short term rentals for special events.
+- On February 3, 2026 City Council directed staff to develop a proposal for Longmont Development Code modifications that allows for short term rentals for major regional events.

 Timeline